Our knowledge of orthopaedics. Your best health.

 Dressing applied to foot after osteotomy

-Your doctor will apply your dressing in a specific way to keep the bones in correct position.
+Your doctor will apply your dressing in a specific way to keep the bones in the correct position.

 Reproduced from Hirose CB, Coughlin MJ: Proximal and Distal First Metatarsal Osteotomies for Hallux Valgus, in Flatow E, Colvin AC, eds: Atlas of Essential Orthopaedic Procedures.
 Rosemont, IL, American Academy of Orthopaedic Surgeons, 2013, pp 535-539.